bswck/modern_types/CONTRIBUTING.md

 ## Write documentation 📖
 The project could always use more documentation, whether as part of the official project docs.
-If you're interested in helping out, check the [docs/](https://github.com/bswck/modern_types/tree/HEAD/docs) folder in the repository.
+If you're interested in helping out, check the [README file](https://github.com/bswck/modern_types/tree/HEAD/README.md) in the repository.

 ## Share your feedback 🌍
 The best way to send feedback is to file an issue in the [issue tracker](https://github.com/bswck/modern_types).